Omni Calculator logo

 What is NAC for Tylenol overdose?

 NAC (or N-acetylcysteine) for paracetamol poisoning acts as an antidote.
-If given early enough, it virtually prevents the liver damage - the deadliest consequence of Tylenol overdose.
+If given early enough, it virtually prevents liver damage — the deadliest consequence of Tylenol overdose.

 Are there any alternatives to N-acetylcysteine?
-There is no other treatment validated to that extent but the research is ongoing.
+There is no other treatment validated to that extent, but the research is ongoing.
 Some promising substances include:

 • ethyl pyruvate;